-Early in the spring, the shoots of crabgrass are still small.
-You can pull them out of your lawn and manage to get rid of them successfully unlike in the summer when the weeds are extensively grown.
+Early in the spring, the shoots of crabgrass are still short.
+You can pull them out of your lawn and manage to get rid of them successfully, unlike in the summer when the weeds are extensively grown.

 Crabgrass has a crab-like root system.
 While it’s easier to uproot, you may want to use a claw weeder to make your work a lot easier.
 It uproots invasive weeds including crabgrass, dallisgrass, dandelions etc.